ourresearch/openalex-docs/api-entities/works/work-object/README.md

 _String:_ The type of the work.

-You can see all of the different types along with their counts in the OpenAlex api here: [`https://api.openalex.org/works?group_by=type`](https://api.openalex.org/works?group\_by=type).
+You can see all of the different types along with their counts in the OpenAlex API here: [`https://api.openalex.org/works?group_by=type`](https://api.openalex.org/works?group\_by=type).

 Most works are type `article`.
 This includes what was formerly (and currently in [`type_crossref`](./#type\_crossref)) labeled as `journal-article`, `proceedings-article`, and `posted-content`.
 We consider all of these to be `article` type works, and the distinctions between them to be more about where they are published or hosted: